De Montfort University2014 League Table Ranking 81

 - More recently DMU was the first stop on the Queen’s Diamond Jubilee tour of the UK.

-- Today, DMU's courses offer a diverse portfolio of subjects that are relevant to industry and are based on a foundation of quality and distinctiveness.
+- Today, DMU's courses offer a diverse portfolio of subjects that are relevant to industry and are based on a foundation of innovation and creativity.

 Location and transport